thoughtram/blog/_posts/2016-06-14-routing-in-angular-2-revisited.md

 {% endraw %}
 {% endhighlight %}

+## Using Router Snapshots

+However, sometimes we're not interested in future changes of a route parameter.
+All we need is this contact id and once we have it, we can provide the data we want to provide.
+In this case, an Observable can bit a bit of an overkill, which is why the router supports snapshots.
+A snapshot is simply a snapshot representation of the activated route.
+We can access the `id` parameter of the route using snapshots like this:

+{% highlight js %}
+{% raw %}
+...
+  ngOnInit() {

+    this.contactsService
+        .getContacts(this.route.snapshot.params.id)
+        .subscribe(contact => this.contact = contact);
+  }
+...
+{% endraw %}
+{% endhighlight %}

 Of course, there's way more to cover when it comes to routing.
 We haven't talked about secondary routes or **guards** yet, but we'll do that in our upcoming articles.
 Hopefully this one gives you an idea of what to expect from the new router.
 For a more in-depth article on the underlying architecture, you might want to read Victor's [awesome blog](http://victorsavkin.com/post/145672529346/angular-router)!